 Tyler VanderWeele

-Tyler J. VanderWeele is the John L. Loeb and Frances Lehman Loeb Professor of Epidemiology in the Departments of Epidemiology and Biostatistics at the Harvard T.H.
+Tyler John VanderWeele is an American academic who serves as the John L. Loeb and Frances Lehman Loeb Professor of Epidemiology at the Harvard T.H.
 Chan School of Public Health.
-He is also the co-director of Harvard University's Initiative on Health, Religion and Spirituality, the director of their Human Flourishing Program, and a faculty affiliate of the Harvard Institute for Quantitative Social Science.
-He holds degrees from the University of Oxford, University of Pennsylvania, and Harvard University in mathematics, philosophy, theology, finance, and biostatistics.
+He is also the co-director of Harvard University's Initiative on Health, Religion and Spirituality and director of the Human Flourishing Program at the Institute for Quantitative Social Science.

 Provided by Wikipedia